stablekernel/aqueduct/_posts/db/2016-06-23-serialization.md

 ---
 layout: page
-title: "Serialization and Deserialization"
+title: "Storage, Serialization and Deserialization"
 category: db
 date: 2016-06-20 10:35:56
 order: 3
 ---

-While managed objects are responsible for representing database rows, they are also responsible for serializing and deserializing data.
-Serialization converts a managed object to a `Map<String, dynamic>` where each property on the managed object is a key-value pair in the map.
-Each key is the exact name of the property.
-This is done by the `asMap` method.

-Deserialization ingests key-value pairs from a `Map<String, dynamic>` and assigns it to the properties of a managed object, where each value in the map is assigned to the property whose key matches exactly the name of the property.
-This is done by the `readMap` method.
+In the previous chapter, you have seen that `ManagedObject<T>`s are responsible for representing database rows.
+This allows Aqueduct applications to take data from an HTTP request and store it in a database or return data from a database in an HTTP response.
+Instances of `ManagedObject<T>` are an intermediary in that process. `ManagedObject<T>`s and `ManagedSet<T>`s can be transformed into a `Map`s and `List<Map>` which can then be serialized into a format like JSON.
+Likewise, `Map`s and `List<Map>`s can be deserialized into `ManagedObject<T>`s and `ManagedSet<T>`s.
 The following code demonstrates this behavior:

 ```dart
 var userMap = {